 Greek yogurt and mayonnaise make up the base of the dressing.
 I prefer olive oil mayonnaise, but any kind works for this dressing.
 If you are looking for a lighter option you can use 100% Greek yogurt by volume.
 This will yield a tangier dressing.

 Cilantro and lime add flavor, zest, and brightness.
-One small lime yields 1-2 tablespoons of lime juice.
+One small lime yields 1-2 tablespoons of lime juice and ½ teaspoon of lime zest.

 Garlic powder, onion powder and salt are added for that true ranch flavor.
 Adjust these to taste.